rumca-js/crawler-buddy/README.md

 Endpoints:
  - GET /get - form for getj Endpoint.
  - GET /getj - Crawls a specified page.
-Accepts the following query parameters:
-    - url (string): The URL to crawl.
-    - name (optional, string): The name of the crawler.
-    - crawler (optional, string): The crawler type.
-    - crawler_data (optional, string): Additional data for the crawler.
-    - Response: Returns JSON with crawl properties.
+Returns JSON
+ - GET /contents - form for contentsr Endpoint
+ - GET /contentsr - Returns contents of URL, and status code as is
  - GET /feeds - Provides form for finding feeds for the specified URL
  - GET /feedsj - Provides feeds information
  - GET /socialj - Provides social and dynamic information about a specified URL.